Hello, welcome to episode 6 of the Inside Knowledge. I am Anna Mapson. I’m a registered nutritional therapist working with people who’ve got IBS.

 Just from measuring things rather than, even starting to make any of those changes.
 So that’s something else to look out for.

 Is this actually normal?
 And that’s why if you do it for like two weeks or more, you probably will revert back to your normal patterns instead of thinking, Oh, I’ll try and be healthy just because I’m tracking it.
-And I want to put in a good tracker.

 Tracking your IBS honestly

 The other thing is just trying to be really honest with yourself.
 Literally write down everything that you’re eating instead of just thinking.
 “Oh, I won’t write down the biscuits that I had at work” “or a little bit of my children’s food that I finished up for them.”
-Those things could be the triggers.

 So we just need to get a really good picture.
 Make sure that you are actually writing down everything that you’ve eaten.